Lichen planus (overview) L43.-

 This section has been translated automatically.

-Prevalence: 0.6%-1.2% of the (adult) population and an incidence of 20.1/100,000 people.
-The incidence is highest in larger collectives between the ages of 60 and 79.
-In contrast, the incidence and prevalence in children and adolescents (<18) is low.
-The annual prevalence in pediatric collectives is 3.9/100,000 (Schruf E et al. 2021).
+Prevalence: 0.6%-1.2% of the (adult) population; incidence: 20.1/100,000 people.
+The incidence is highest between the ages of 60 and 79.
+The incidence and prevalence is significantly lower in children and adolescents (<18) (Schruf E et al. 2021).

-Up to 25% of patients have an isolated lichen planus of the mucosa (see below lichen planus mucosae).
+Up to 25% of patients have isolated lichen planus of the mucosa (see below lichen planus mucosae).

 Familial lichen planus is rare.
 About 100 cases have been documented.